TechifyBots/String-Session-Bot/README.md

-cancel - To cancel the string generation process broadcast - To broadcast your message maintenance - Toggle maintenance mode.
+cancel - To cancel the string generation process broadcast - To broadcast your message maintenance - Toggle maintenance mode. ban - to ban a user. unban - to unban a banned user. banlist - to check banned users.
 ```
 </b>
 </details>